If the Expropriating Authority is not the Crown or a Municipality, the Land and Property Rights Tribunal is the Approving Authority.

 - The NOITE must also be published in at least 2 issues of the local newspaper, no fewer than 7 or more than 14 days apart.

 - The Expropriating Authority may also have to fulfill other requirements before issuing a NOITE, depending on what law it is using to expropriate.

-- For further details regarding the NOITE, see section 8 of the Expropriation Act.
+- For further details regarding the NOITE, see the Expropriation Act.